gray-adeyi/pypaystack2/docs/index.md

 * **Type hints**: All methods provided by PyPaystack2 are type annotated, so you can easily infer.
 This improves the development experience.
-* **Async support**: PyPaystack2 allow you to also make calls to Paystack API using `async/await` which is super great for example if your project is in [FastAPI](https://fastapi.tiangolo.com/) where every chance of a performance improvement adds up.
+* **Async support**: PyPaystack2 allow you to also make calls to Paystack API using `async/await` which is super great, for example, if your project is in [FastAPI](https://fastapi.tiangolo.com/) where every chance of a performance improvement adds up.

 ## Requirements